JMas1913/Guess_the_Correct_Number_Game/README.md

 ### 02/16/22

 # Can You Guess the Correct number?
 Rules of the game are simple.
-Try and guess the correct number between 1 and 10.
+Try and guess the correct number between 1 and 100.
 It must be a whole integer.
+You only have 10 tries, good luck!

 ![GuessTheNumber](https://c.tenor.com/IZ2eQ1jjxdAAAAAd/numbers.gif)